khera/utf8-inline-cleaner/README.md

 code pages for valid characters.
 Postgres, however, does not like that byte sequence since it is an undefined character.

+Errors related to invalid code points found in the data will be reported as transcoding failures (search for FAILURE: in the output).

 ## Installing